TimSchulz1991/msp4-django-8gag/README.md

         os.environ["SECRET_KEY"] = "your secret_key here"
         os.environ["CLOUDINARY_URL"] = "cloudinary url here"

-14. At the top of your settings.py file, add these
+14. At the top of your settings.py file, make sure these are added

         from pathlib import Path
         import os